aws-samples/aws-best-practices-for-xroad-security-servers/security-servers.md

 Quantify how much it costs to receive or send a single X-Road request in your environment.
 Consider not only the infrastructure costs, but also the recurring costs of managing the infrastructure (engineer time) and costs of incidents (incident response time, loss of trust / business).
+Consider environmental impact and sustainability as a part of delivering business value in a responsible manner.

 ### Expenditure Awareness